MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 <!-- ====================================================================== -->
 ## Next steps

-The temperature converter PWA you built so far only scratches the surface of what PWAs can do.
+The temperature converter PWA that you built so far is only a small sample of what PWAs can do.
 The previous steps are important prerequisites for any PWA, but there are important best practices that will make your PWA feel like a real app when installed.

 When users install applications, they have certain expectations of what these applications can do; for example: